 - Are you being treated for any other medical conditions?

 What you can do in the meantime

 Be sure to stay well-hydrated in the time leading up to your appointment.
 For diarrhea and vomiting that may be cholera-related, drinks such as water, juice and soda won't adequately replenish both fluids and electrolytes.
-Instead, use an oral rehydration solution such as RecoverORS for adults or Pedialyte for children.
+Instead, use an oral rehydration solution such as Pedialyte.

 In most developing countries, you can buy powdered packets of oral rehydration salts (ORS) originally developed by the World Health Organization to treat diarrhea and dehydration in infants with cholera.
-Reconstitute the powder in water according to the directions on the package.
+Reconstitute the powder in clean drinking or boiled water according to the directions on the package.